mason-lang/mason-lang.github.io/assets/view/ms.md

 	two-of = |a
 		. a
 		. a
-	single-entry-map = |a b
-		a -> b
-	pair-of = |a b
-		first. a
-		second. b

 	. identity 1
 	. two-of 1
-	. single-entry-map 1 2
-	. pair-of 1 2
 	# Parentheses are only needed when a subexpression is itself a function call.
 	. identity (identity 1)